How to Split Money With Your Partner

 What matters most is that your system reflects your values, your reality, and the life you are building together.

-If you’d like support thinking through what fairness looks like in your relationship, you’re welcome to schedule a conversation here.
+If you’d like to explore how financial planning conversations like this fit into your broader financial plan, you’re welcome to schedule a conversation here.

 Kimberly A. Houston, CFP®, CRPC®